Explosion outside Israeli embassy: Jaishankar speaks to Israeli FM, says no effort will be spared to find culprits | Law-Order

 Explosion outside Israeli embassy: Jaishankar speaks to Israeli FM, says no effort will be spared to find culprits

-Hours after a low intensity explosion took place outside the Israeli embassy in the national capital on Friday, External Affairs Minister S Jaishankar spoke to his Israeli counterpart Gabi Ashkenazi and assured him of ''fullest protection'' to the jews nation's diplomats and its mission.
+Hours after a low intensity explosion took place outside the Israeli embassy in the heart of the national capital on Friday, External Affairs Minister S Jaishankar spoke to his Israeli counterpart Gabi Ashkenazi and assured him of ''fullest protection'' to his country's diplomats and the mission.

 In a tweet, Jaishankar said India has taken the incident ''very seriously'' and that no effort will be spared to find the culprits.
-The explosion caused by a low-intensity improvised device took place on a day the two countries marked the completion of 29th anniversary of establishment of diplomatic relations.
+Friday also marked the 29th anniversary of the establishment of India-Israel full diplomatic ties.

-Sources said apart from Jaishankar, Foreign Secretary Harsh Vardhan Shringla spoke to his Israeli counterpart Ambassador Alon Ushpitz and Secretary (Consular, Passport and Visa division) in the Ministry of External Affairs Sanjay Bhattacharyya talked to Israeli Ambassador in India Ron Malka.

 ''The Indian FM assured me that the Indian authorities are committed to the security of all Israeli diplomatic staff and will continue to act resolutely to locate all those involved in the explosion.
 I thanked him and promised full cooperation and any help required from Israel,'' he tweeted.